Alessandra Mastronardi: Career

 On January 16, 2007 she made her theatre debut in the comedy The Prozac Family, directed by Marco Costa.
 She portrayed the character of Margherita, while the role of her fiancé Mamo was played by Eros Galbiati, who became popular in Italy in 2006 thanks to the movie Notte prima degli esami.
 On August 24, 2007 the movie Prova a volare by Lorenzo Cicconi Massi was released.
 She acted with Riccardo Scamarcio, portraying the role of Gloria.

 In February 2008 she returned to TV with the second season of I Cesaroni, still directed by Francesco Vicario.
 Then she appeared in the miniseries Romanzo criminale – La serie, by Stefano Sollima, a remake of the 2005 movie Romanzo criminale.

 In January, 2009, the third season of I Cesaroni began.
 Subsequently, Alessandra obtained an important role in TV film Non smettere di sognare, in which she played the part of a young dancer, Stella.
 Mastronardi played Milly, a young bride and astronomy teacher, in the 2012 Woody Allen movie, To Rome with Love.

 In 2017, she appeared as the character of Francesca in Season 2 of Netflix's Master of None.
+In 2018, she played the witch Gelica in the movie Ötzi and the mystery of time.
 In 2019, she appeared in the role of Lucrezia Donati in the Netflix show Medici: Masters of Florence.
 In 2022, she appeared in the Lionsgate movie The Unbearable Weight of Massive Talent with Nicolas Cage.

+Mastronardi's first video game role came in 2024's Indiana Jones and the Great Circle where she played Italian investigative journalist Ginetta "Gina" Lombardi.
+A review by Wired praised Mastronardi's performance as Gina as being "fiery enough to rival Marion Ravenwood as Indy's leading lady".